tompaana/bot-message-routing/README.md

 Bot Message Routing (component)
 ===============================

-**Note: This is still a work-in-progress!** The development will move into a separate branch once the first release is out soon.

 This project is a message routing component for chatbots built with [Microsoft Bot Framework](https://dev.botframework.com/) C# SDK.
 It enables routing messages between users on different channels.
 In addition, it can be used in advanced customer service scenarios